mogest/sorted-immutable-list/README.md

 A helper function for using arrays as sorted immutable lists.

 Unlike other modules that provide a heavy-weight collection implementation, sorted-immutable-list uses normal Javascript arrays to store the data, and gives you a single 'add' function that returns a new sorted array with the element added to it.

 It uses an efficient binary search to insert new elements into the array.
 For example, an array with 1,000 elements will take at most 10 loops before it finds the place to insert your new element.

-The list is sorted by a user-provided comparator function.
-By default, it sorts elements using the `<` and `==` operators.
+Arrays are ordered by specifying a function that returns a sorting key.
+For more complicated requirements, a comparator function like the one used by `Array.prototype.sort` can be supplied.

-You can either add elements in 'unique' mode, where an element with a matching key will be overwritten by your new element, or with the unique mode off, where the new element will be added beside the existing element.
+You can either add elements in 'unique' mode, where an element with a matching sorting key will be overwritten or merged with your new element, or with the unique mode off, where the new element will be added beside the existing element.

 ## Installation